 Really, you could make the cashew garlic cream sauce and use it on anything you’d like — as a pasta sauce; stirred in with some sautéed mushrooms; or even ladled over sliced potatoes for a vegan potatoes au gratin!

 - Measure cashews and cover with boiling water.
-Let stand for an hour.
+Let stand for at least four hours.

 Either option works, the important thing is to make sure they are well-soaked and softened so they will blend smoothly into a creamy sauce.

 I prefer using the overnight method, as it really ensures the cashews are soft enough to blend smoothly into a sauce.

 When draining the cashews, you can save the liquid they soaked in to use as the 1 cup of water in the recipe.
 (It’s not a necessity, but its always worked well for me.)

 Sauté for extra flavor

 For best flavor, sauté the onion and garlic and let cool before adding to blender to make the sauce.
 The alternative is to leave them whole and add them into the sauce after its blended, but I found its best when smooth and blended all together.

 Vegan Creamed Spinach